How we bill you if you have a meter

 Once we’ve worked out your clean water and wastewater charges, we’ll add your fixed charges.
 These cover some of our essential running costs, like maintaining pipes and handling enquiries.

-For the 2021-22 charging year, which starts on 1 April 2021, everyone who has a water meter will pay £20.34 a year for water fixed charges and £65.18 a year for wastewater charges.
+For the 2021-22 charging year, which started on 1 April 2021, everyone who has a water meter will pay £20.34 a year for water fixed charges and £65.18 a year for wastewater charges.
 If you qualify for a surface water drainage rebate, your wastewater fixed charge is reduced to £38.52.

 Is your bill higher than expected?